tilezen/vector-datasource/CONTRIBUTING.md

 ## Submitting issues around vector tile quality

 It's important to get feedback about the quality of local tile results.
 Your local knowledge will make it easier for us to understand the problem.
-When submitting issues be sure to include:
+When submitting issues be sure to include details like:

-- Where in the world you were looking (a placename &/or zoom, latitude, longitude)
+- Where in the world you were looking:
-- Your tile query
+  - A placename and zoom, or
+  - Zoom, latitude, and longitude, or
+  - Tile URL, e.g.: http://vector.mapzen.com/osm/all/10/518/352.topojson, with the feature ID and/or tile layer, if available
-- Your expected result
+- Your expected result!
-- Your actual result
+- Your actual result :(

 # Pull Requests Welcome!